Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Algorithms

 This has to be put in contrast with the subgradient method:

-where $\gamma_t > 0$ and $\widetilde \nabla h (x_t)$ is any subgradient of $h$ at $x_t$.
-This procedure, which is very similar to the gradient descent but replacing the gradient by any subgradient, has a convergence rate $O(1/\sqrt t)$ in the best case (that is, when $\gamma_t$ is well chosen) \citep{nesterov_introductory_2004}.
-In addition, this rate is optimal for this optimization procedure: it cannot be improved without extra assumptions on $h$ \citep[Theorem~3.2.1]{nesterov_introductory_2004}.
-This means that there does not exist an acceleration scheme for this approach.
+where $\gamma_{t+1} > 0$ and $\widetilde \nabla h (x_t)$ is any subgradient of $h$ at $x_t$.
+This procedure, which is very similar to the gradient descent but replacing the gradient by any subgradient, has a convergence rate $O(1/\sqrt t)$ in the best case \citep{nesterov_introductory_2004}.
+In addition, this rate is tight for this optimization procedure: it cannot be improved without extra assumptions on $h$ \citep[Theorem~3.2.1]{nesterov_introductory_2004}.

-This remark motivates the use of procedures different from the subgradient method when minimizing a non-differentiable function $h$, such as the proximal point algorithm described in Equation~\ref{equ:proximal_iteration}. \replace{}{This motivation is emphasized by the fact that moving from subgradient to proximal point method only requires to replace the update direction $\widetilde \nabla h(x_t)$ by $\frac{1}{\gamma} (x_t - \prox_{\gamma h}(x_t))$ (see Equations~\eqref{equ:subgradient_iteration} and \eqref{equ:proximal_iteration}, keeping in mind that $v_t = x_t$ in the non-accelerated setting).
-This observation is the cornerstone of the algorithm proposed in Section~\ref{sec:proposition}. }
+This remark motivates the use of procedures different from the subgradient method when minimizing a non-differentiable function $h$, such as the proximal point algorithm (described in Equation~\eqref{equ:proximal_iteration}).
+This motivation is emphasized by the fact that moving from the subgradient to the proximal point method only requires to replace the update direction $\widetilde \nabla h(x_t)$ by $\frac{1}{\gamma_{t+1}} (x_t - \prox_{\gamma_{t+1} h}(x_t))$.
+This observation is the cornerstone of the boosting algorithms proposed in Section~\ref{sec:proposition}.